pebble-tree/node-foundationdb/README.md

 ### 2. Using versionstamps with the tuple layer

 The tuple layer allows unbound versionstamp markers to be embedded inside values.
-When tuples with these markers are written to the database (via `setVersionstampedKey` and `setVersionstampedValue`), the versionstamp in the tuple is filled with on the versionstamp of the commit.
+When tuples with these markers are written to the database (via `setVersionstampedKey` and `setVersionstampedValue`), the marker is replaced with the commit's versionstamp.

-Unlike normal versionstamps, tuple versionstamps are are 12 bytes long.
-The first 10 bytes are the commit's versionstamp and the last 2 bytes are a per-transaction unique code (the first value written this way is 0, then 1, etc).
+Unlike normal versionstamps, versionstamps in tuples are are 12 bytes long.
+The first 10 bytes are the commit's versionstamp and the last 2 bytes consist of a per-transaction ID.
+(The first value written this way has an ID of 0, then 1, etc).
+This makes each written tuple versionstamp unique, even when they share a transaction.

 In action: